 Corporate Business Continuity Office has been established, and under it a Corporate Business Continuity Committee.
-The committee's basic policy is to manage business operation risks, and to minimize the impact on management of any
+The committee's basic policy is to manage business operation risks, and to minimize the impact on management of any risks that do materialize.

 Yahoo Japan